An image of coffee beans placed next to each other, each with a different roast level. The beans range from light roast to dark roast.

 • FDA on Caffeine: The FDA's guidelines on caffeine consumption and safety.
 FDA Caffeine Info

 So, there you have it!
 The next time someone asks, "How much caffeine is in coffee?" you’ll have the answer ready.
-Whether you prefer the smooth taste of Arabica, the robust kick of Robusta, or a specific brewing method, understanding these factors can help you tailor your coffee experience to get just the right amount of caffeine.
+Whether you prefer the smooth taste of Arabica, the stronger effect of Robusta, or a specific brewing method, understanding these factors can help you tailor your coffee experience to get just the right amount of caffeine.

 Back to blog